 Near the lodge, you’ll find a 350-acre 18-hole golf course for you to enjoy.
 There are 10 ponds and 46 sand traps that make this course extra fun and challenging.
 Simply go alone for some peace and quiet, or bring the family along with you for a great opportunity to bond and spend quality time together.

 If regular golf isn’t really your thing, then maybe disc golf is.
 If you’ve never played before, that’s not a problem at all.
 In fact, there is even a practice hole for you to use so you can get the hang of it before starting.
 You’ll find the disc golf course near the campground, and you can rent the needed equipment for it at the campground store.

 There are eight trails in the park that are for hiking, and they are all easy to moderate.
 The longest trail is the Rolling Hills Trail at one and a half miles long.
 The rest are under a mile long.
 If you’re looking for something a little bit longer, there are 17 miles of bridle trails that are also available.

-If you like to go swimming in the summertime - and who doesn’t? - you’ll have the perfect opportunity to do so on the 1,700 foot long swim beach available to you here at this park.
+If you like to go swimming in the summertime - and who doesn’t? - you’ll have the perfect opportunity to do so on the 1,700-foot-long swim beach available to you here at this park.
 Keep in mind though that there are no lifeguards on duty, so swim at your own risk and keep an eye on the kids.

-Deer Creek State Park is the perfect place to come to if you’d like to take your boat out on a lake.
+Deer Creek State Park is the perfect place to come to if you’d like to take your boat or canoe out on a lake.
 There are two boat launch ramps that are conveniently located and easy to use.
 And all of your boating needs can easily be taken care of at the marina.
 They have fuel, and you can even rent boats and docks.